ccat3z/stars/README.md

 * [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit): simple terminal UI for git commands
 * [nok/leap-motion-processing](https://github.com/nok/leap-motion-processing): Contributed library to use the Leap Motion in Processing.
 * [soupi/learn-haskell-blog-generator](https://github.com/soupi/learn-haskell-blog-generator): Learning Haskell by building a simple static blog generator, a book about Haskell.
 * [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim): Learning Vim and Vimscript doesn't have to be hard.
-This is the guide that you're looking for.
+This is the guide that you're looking for 📖
 * [pcottle/learnGitBranching](https://github.com/pcottle/learnGitBranching): An interactive git visualization and tutorial.
 Aspiring students of git can use this app to educate and challenge themselves towards mastery of git!
 * [egh/ledger-autosync](https://github.com/egh/ledger-autosync): Synchronize your ledger-cli files with your bank.
 * [soulmachine/leetcode](https://github.com/soulmachine/leetcode): LeetCode题解，151道题完整版